SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### Macro ?: A more compact version of COND

 Macro ? is used instead of COND.
+Unlike COND it does not expect a list of lists, but a list of pairs:
-It does not require each condition/consequence pair to be a list.
-Any remaining expression with no following one to make a pair is the default, so no T condition is
+Any remaining expression with
+no following one to make a pair is the default, so no T condition is
 required: